 1) Increased levels of biochemical markers of bone turnover (these are not recommended for establishing the diagnosis but may be used for additional estimation of fracture risk and monitoring treatment effects).

-2) Abnormalities associated with an underlying condition in patients with secondary osteoporosis: Perform appropriate tests to exclude secondary osteoporosis, including erythrocyte sedimentation rate (ESR); complete blood count (CBC); protein electrophoresis; serum levels of alkaline phosphatase (ALP), creatinine, parathyroid hormone (PTH), 25(OH)D3, calcium, and phosphate; as well as 24-hour urinary calcium excretion (assessment of calcium and phosphate metabolism: see Calcium Disturbances and Phosphate Disturbances).
+2) Abnormalities associated with an underlying condition in patients with secondary osteoporosis: Perform appropriate tests to exclude secondary osteoporosis, including erythrocyte sedimentation rate (ESR); complete blood count (CBC); protein electrophoresis; serum levels of alkaline phosphatase (ALP), creatinine, parathyroid hormone (PTH), 25(OH)D3, calcium, and phosphate; as well as 24-hour urinary calcium excretion (assessment of calcium and phosphate metabolism: see Calcium Disturbances, see Phosphate Disturbances).

 According to the World Health Organization (WHO) diagnostic criteria, osteoporosis is diagnosed on the basis of low BMD of the femoral neck (in clinical practice values for the proximal femur or lumbar spine are also used), with a T score ≤−2.5 in postmenopausal women (T scores from −1.0 to >−2.5 are classified as osteopenia) and in men aged ≥50 years.
 In younger patients, additional risk factors are needed and usually secondary osteoporosis is diagnosed.
 In patients with continued skeletal growth, DXA must include Z scores instead of T scores.